The conveniences of modern life make it easy for your kids to withdraw during winter when the snow flies and the temperatures chill your bones.

 And in getting active, you’re doing something a good percentage of the population isn’t.
 But besides the intangibles, there are specific benefits in store for you and your kids.

 Have a look:

-All of us, no matter the age, can use more physical activity.
-We’re a sedentary society, attracted as we are now by our computer, phone, and large TV screens.
+All of us, no matter our age, can use more physical activity.
+We’re a sedentary society, attracted as we are now by our computers, phone, and large TV screens.

 Just about all the winter sports (save, maybe, for ice fishing) offer the chance to get your heart pumping and your lungs expanding.

 You’ll be burning calories, get some sunshine in the darker parts of the year, and more.
 If you choose to make winter sports a family activity, then these benefits will expand to the whole family.

 Fast fact:The number of calories you burn while skiing depends on how vigorous you are.
 Experts say that light effort will burn 250 to 300 calories per hour; moderate effort, 340 to 400 calories per hour; and aggressive skiing,475 to 600 calories an hour.

 Go the competitive route with your kids for winter sports, and you’re opening them up to new possibilities for personal development.

 Being part of a team requires discipline, preparation, and teamwork.

 Even individual sports such as skiing calls for a level of commitment you just don’t get sitting at home.